 When a hurricane makes landfall, it generally loses power as it moves inland and loses the strength it gained from the warm ocean water.
 However, storm surge — which National Geographic estimates accounts for 90% of hurricane fatalities — usually accompanies a hurricane as it approaches the coast.
 Storm surge occurs when hurricane winds send water above the shoreline, rising up to 20 feet and rushing inland up to 100 miles.

 If you find yourself in the path of a hurricane, the National Weather Service recommends boarding your windows, listening to weather updates, and following instructions — including evacuation orders — from local officials.
 If you do not evacuate, take shelter in the interior-most room of your home and stay clear of windows, skylights, and glass doors.

-Throughout Hurricane Preparedness Week, and in preparation for all types of disasters that occur year-round, Convoy of Hope remains equipped to respond.
+In preparation for all types of disasters that occur year-round, Convoy of Hope remains equipped to respond.
 With your help, we can provide hope in every storm.